F5Networks/f5-azure-arm-templates/supported/solutions/autoscale/ltm/new_stack/README.md

 **Networking Stack Type:** This solution deploys into a new networking stack, which is created along with the solution.

-## Prerequisites and configuration notes
+## Prerequisites
   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the character **#**.
 Additionally, there are a number of other special characters that you should avoid using for F5 product user accounts.
 See https://support.f5.com/csp/article/K2873 for details.
   - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
+  - This template requires service principal.
+See the [Service Principal Setup section](#service-principal-authentication) for details.

+## Important configuration notes
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
   - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
   - This template supports service discovery.
 See the [Service Discovery section](#service-discovery) for details.
   - This template can send non-identifiable statistical information to F5 Networks to help us improve our templates.
 See [Sending statistical information to F5](#sending-statistical-information-to-f5).
   - In order to pass traffic from your clients to the servers, after launching the template, you must create virtual server(s) on the BIG-IP VE.
 See [Creating a virtual server](#creating-virtual-servers-on-the-big-ip-ve).
   - F5 has created a matrix that contains all of the tagged releases of the F5 ARM templates for Microsoft Azure and the corresponding BIG-IP versions, license types and throughputs available for a specific tagged release.
 See https://github.com/F5Networks/f5-azure-arm-templates/blob/master/azure-bigip-version-matrix.md.
-  - This template requires service principal.
-See the [Service Principal Setup section](#service-principal-authentication) for details.
+  - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
   - This template has some optional post-deployment configuration.
 See the [Post-Deployment Configuration section](#post-deployment-configuration) for details.
-  - This template includes a master election feature, which ensures that if the existing master BIG-IP VE is unavailable, a new master is selected from the BIG-IP VEs in the cluster.
   - After deploying the template, if you make manual changes to the BIG-IP configuration, you must see [this section](#backup-big-ip-configuration-for-cluster-recovery).